bibryam/building-effective-dapr-agents/README.md

 ### Pattern Overview

+> **Note:** This is not one of the Anthropic paper patterns, but it demonstrates how easy it is to turn the stateless pattern from the previous example into a durable one (by swapping Agent to AssistantAgent) and running it with a Dapr sidecar to get all the Dapr benefits.
+For the rest of the examples, we will use the sidecar approach to run the examples.

 The Stateful LLM pattern extends the Augmented LLM pattern by adding persistence, reliability, and workflow capabilities.
 This pattern enables LLMs to maintain state across sessions and handle long-running operations that can survive system restarts.

 ![02_stateful_llm.png](images/02_stateful_llm.png)